Skip to article frontmatterSkip to article content

 How else might we group authors?

-• This is the idea behind the PageRank algorithm, which is how Google originally ranked web pages.
+This is the idea behind the PageRank algorithm, which is how Google originally ranked web pages.
 In Google’s case, the entire internet is too large to know a priori the adjacency matrix of all web pages.
 Instead, they use a random walk algorithm to estimate the degree distribution of the web pages.
 Random hops allow the algorithm to more easily find smaller subnetworks, so that it doesn’t keep revisiting dominant nodes like Wikipedia or Facebook.
+This is sometimes refered to as the “random surfer model” of PageRank.

 Implementing the PageRank algorithm